astroskiff/skiff/docs/instruction_set_v1.md

 | 3 | Extreme debug |

 **Description:**
 Indicates to the VM that debug mode should be enabled at a specified level.
-This directive is not required.
+This directive is not required, but when set will force output debug messages at runtime.

 **Example:**
 ```